GGV Capital gave this real estate startup founder a term sheet 48 hours after meeting – TechCrunch

 Existing backers Primary Venture Partners, Lerer Hippeau and Liberty Mutual Strategic Ventures also participated in the round, bringing the New York-based startup’s total raised to $15 million.

-Liz Young founded Realm, launching the platform earlier this year with the goal of providing “a one-stop-shop for accessible, actionable home advice.”
+Realm founder Liz Young launched the platform earlier this year with the goal of providing “a one-stop-shop for accessible, actionable home advice.”

 So far, Realm says it has helped over 20,000 homeowners “uncover” an average of $175,000 in property value.
 Its user base is growing 20% month over month.